junkimarui/ronde/README.md

 How to build
 =======================
 This program requires swig 2.0 and perl5(>5.08).
 Please configure Makefile.
-Especially, edit the PERLLIB To build, type `make`.
+Especially, edit the PERLVER To build, type `make`.

 Development Environment